FourierFlows/GeophysicalFlows.jl/paper/paper.md

 # Summary

-`GeophysicalFlows.jl` is Julia package that gathers together a collections of pseudospectral solvers for geophysical fluid dynamics-related partial differential equations on periodic domains.
+`GeophysicalFlows.jl` is a Julia package that contains partial differential solvers for a collection of different large-scale geophysical fluid systems on periodic domains.
 All modules use Fourier-based pseudospectral numerical methods and leverage the framework provided by the `FourierFlows.jl` Julia package for time-stepping, diagnostics, and output.

-`GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs and GPUs.
-Selection of the architecture on which equations are solved is done by providing the argument `CPU()` or `GPU()` during the construction of a particular problem.
+`GeophysicalFlows.jl` utilizes Julia's functionality and abstraction to enable all modules to run on CPUs or GPUs, and to provide a high level of customizability within modules.
+This allows simulations to be tailored for specific research questions, via the choice of parameters, domain properties, and schemes for damping, forcing, advection etc..
+The simulations can easily be carried out on different computing architectures, selection of the architecture on which equations are solved is done by providing the argument `CPU()` or `GPU()` during the construction of a particular problem.

-A list of documented examples that appears in the package's documentation can familiarize the user and provide good stepping stones in building customized modules or examples.
-A community-based collection of diagnostics throughout the modules are used to compute quantities like energy, enstrophy, dissippation, etc.
+Documented examples for each geophysical system (module) appear in the package's documentation, providing a stepping stone for new users and for the development of new or customized modules.
+Current modules include two-dimensional (2D) flows and a variety of quasi-geostrophic (QG) dynamical systems, which provide analogues to the large-scale dynamics of atmospheres and oceans.
+The QG systems currently in `GeophysicalFlows.jl` extend 2D dynamics to include the leading order effects of a third dimension through planetary rotation, bathymetry/topography, surface boundary conditions, stratification and quasi-2D layering.
+A community-based collection of diagnostics throughout the modules are used to compute quantities like energy, enstrophy, dissipation, etc.

 ![Snapshots from a nonlinearly equilibrated simulation of the Eady instability over a meridional ridge.
 Simulation used `MultiLayerQG` module of `GeophysicalFlows.jl`.
 The Eady